 Generally, real estate in Poland is registered and the legal title can be identified from entries in the land and mortgage registers maintained by the relevant district courts.
 Each land and mortgage register is accessible to the public.
-Excerpts are available on application, subject to payment of a nominal fee and are also available to view online.
+Excerpts are available on application, subject to payment of a nominal fee, and can also be viewed online.

 The Polish land and mortgage register system protects those who acquire real estate in good faith, relying on the entries in the register.
-A person who buys real estate from a party that is registered as the property owner in the register will generally become the new owner, even if the register contains errors.
+A person who buys real estate from a party registered as the property owner in the register generally becomes the new owner, even if the register contains errors.

-In general, encumbrances are only binding on a purchaser in good faith if they were disclosed in the register.
-This is subject to various exceptions, for example, there is no protection against certain mandatory easements or encumbrances which are created by law, such as rights of way.
-The purchaser of shares in a company holding title to land is not protected in the same way.
+In general, encumbrances are only binding on a buyer in good faith if they were disclosed in the register.
+This is subject to various exceptions, for example, there is no protection against certain mandatory easements or encumbrances created by law, such as rights of way.
+The buyer of shares in a company holding title to land is not protected in the same way.